schwamster/docker-tutorial/Readme.md

 ![](images/run-debian-hello-world.PNG)

-This might take a short time the first time, since docker has to pull the image.
-A second time should start the command in a fraction of a second.
+This might take a while the first time, since docker has to pull the image.
+A second run should start the command in a fraction of a second.

 Instead of running a "throw away"-container you can also use an container interactively like so: